- The shocking ambiguity regarding clinics re-opening after COVID is due entirely to the absence of regulation

 Training is still muddled and fragmented - open to everyone, regulated by no one.

-Instead of one central register, there are several voluntary registers including BAAPS, JCCP, SAVE FACE, BACN and BCAM, to name a few.
+The government didn't see value in insiting on one central register, instead, there are several voluntary registers including BAAPS, JCCP, SAVE FACE, BACN and BCAM.
 These are doing their level best, with limited budgets, to sort stuff out.
-The public have almost no idea these even exist, let alone understand the differences between them.
+They are all, largely, singing from the same hymn sheet and are pushing for medicalisation, standardisation and regulation.
+But the key problem: the public have almost no idea these even exist, let alone understand the differences between them.

 The public do not make the association that an incompetent practitioner means you are at higher risk of poor outcomes.